cerealenjoyer/review-blog/posts/american-idiot-musical.md

 nating the darkness and fantastic choreography which was pretty good throughout.
-Newton Faulkner did a fine job in the lead role of Johnny and Alexis Gerred was seriously good as Tunny but Lucas Rush stole the show as St Jimmy, the alter ego/drug fuelled other Johnny.
+Newton Faulkner did a fine job in the lead role of Johnny and Alexis Gerred was enjoyable as Tunny but Lucas Rush stole the show as St Jimmy, the alter ego/drug fuelled other Johnny.
 He also encapsulated the high camp melodrama though he and the others did have American accents that bordered Dalston and